Custodela/Riches/riches/README.txt

 JBoss 4 Support

-JBOSS_SERVER_DIR is the jboss/server/default (unless you changed the configuration, in which case you should know what this directory is supposed to be)
+JBOSS_SERVER_DIR is the jboss/server/default (unless you changed the configurati

+on, in which case
+you should know what this directory is supposed to be)